 Firefighting has occurred in Waterford from the earliest days of its villages as more structures were built which needed to be protected from the destructive damage caused by intermittent fire events.
-This largely community-based private firefighting effort took on a more organized form about a hundred years ago when four private firefighting companies all started by volunteers were established in the 1920's and the fifth was created in the early 1940s.
-The Town had financially supported these efforts in various ways for decades, which support was codified in a formal agreement with the Companies in 1978.
-The Town established a Fire Commission under state statute ordinance and charter provisions to oversee the Town's financial participation of this private community driven firefighting model.
-As the costs associated with firefighting in Waterford grew, for large, specialized fire trucks, equipment, gear and training, the Town contributed millions to Waterford's private fire service operation.
-In the early 2000s more and more discussion occurred about a larger Town role in the management of community fire services, culminating in a 2010 change in Waterford's charter moving from the management of fire service by the Fire Commission to a Town Fire Department supervised by a Fire Administrator.
-Serving as a department head in Town government, the Fire Administrator works under the supervision of the First Selectman as chief executive.
+This largely community-based private firefighting effort took on a more organized form about a hundred years ago when four private firefighting companies, all started by volunteers, were established in the 1920's and the fifth was created in the early 1940s.
+The Town financially supported these efforts in various ways for decades, which support was codified in a formal agreement with the Companies in 1978 and 1979.
+The Town established a Fire Commission under state statute, ordinance and Charter provisions to oversee the Town's financial participation of this private community driven firefighting model.
+As the costs associated with firefighting in Waterford grew, for large, specialized fire trucks, equipment, gear and training, the Town contributed millions over the last century to Waterford's private fire service operation.
+In the early 2000s more and more discussion occurred about a larger Town role in the management of community fire services, culminating in a 2010 change in Waterford's Charter moving from the management of fire service by the Fire Commission to a Director of Fire Services.
+Serving as a department head in Town government, the Director works under the daily supervision of the First Selectman as Chief Executive.
 A Paid Fireman Ordinance was adopted at the same time in recognition of an emerging need to have Town staff supplement the efforts of volunteers in the reliable provision of fire services across Waterford.
 Over the last fifteen years the Town has administered this emergent "combination" model of both paid and volunteer efforts with new issues arising constantly regarding the health and safety of firefighters, technological development and effective resource deployment strategies.

-The Fire Services Review Committee was charged with studying this historic evolution of fire services in Waterford from a largely private endeavor to an increasing Town managed, staffed and funded effort.
+The Fire Services Review Committee was charged with studying this historic evolution of fire services in Waterford from a largely private endeavor to an increasing Town-managed, staffed and funded effort.
 The Committee has reviewed extensive documentation provided by Town staff (primarily the previous Director of Fire Services), engaged in vigorous discussion over 25 meetings within the Committee and with members of the Committee.
 The Committee has identified numerous issues the Town will need to address as Waterford's fire service continues to evolve.

-The Committee's objective is for the deliberative effort described above to be reflected in this report to the RTM and through them to the community so Waterford's decision-makers can make better informed decisions going forward about the Waterford's fire service, which performs a critical government function by protecting lives and the Town's 4.4 billion dollars' worth of taxable property.
+The Committee's objective is for the deliberative effort described above to be reflected in this report to the RTM and through them to the community so Waterford's decision-makers can make better informed decisions going forward about the Waterford's fire service, which performs a critical government function by protecting lives and the Town's 4.4 real and personal property tax base currently valued at approximately 4.3 billion dollars.

-The precise path of the continuing evolution of Waterford's fire service will be largely driven by collaborative decisions made each year in the budget process by the Board of Selectmen, Board of Finance and RTM as informed by input and recommendations from the Fire Administrator and First Selectman regarding both annual operations and current as well as projected capital requirements.
+The precise path of the continuing evolution of Waterford's fire service will be largely driven by collaborative decisions made each year in the budget process by the Board of Selectmen, Board of Finance and RTM as informed by input and recommendations from the Fire Director and First Selectman regarding both annual operations and current as well as projected capital requirements.

-2.0 Introduction
+2. Introduction